cuylerstuwe/ThumbWork/README.md

 The current popular platforms operate on a clearly-flawed assumption that everyone's opinion is equally worthwhile.
 From racist trolls to clueless noobs, there are plenty of counterexamples available on an hour-to-hour basis showing that this isn't the case.

+In the real world, you can't trust anoymous aggregate information.
+The source of your information is usually more important than its contents.

 ThumbWork will operate on a *"friends"* paradigm: People will see **only** the reviews of people they are *"friends"* with.

 ## Reciprocitive